Jozaru27/Critical-Level/README.md

 | ❌ | Sitemap Page + Events Page + Buy membership & change role page |
 | ❌ | Test web with ZAP for any security breach |

-* Better pagination and search system
+* Games Page - Better Pagination and Search Bar System + Add filters
-* Delete button + edit profile picture
+* Profile Page - Delete button + Edit Profile Picture + Display Data in a prettier CSS + Own reviews
+* Other User Profile Page - When you click a username in a review, it leads you here - no edit button, just info + reviews
-* Ads show for roles 2, but not 3 and 1
+* ADS in game page + reviews - Show for roles 2, but not 3 and 1
-* Events.
+* EVENTS.
 People with roles 2 can participate, 3 can participate in tournament
-* Membership Buying Page
+* Membership Buying Page - Add basic support + No Ads / No ads + Tournament (Gonna have to make another role)
-* Better review system + Style
-* Own Reviews in profile + edition
+* Individual Game Page Style + Review System style
-* Main page - Depends on certain review Checks
+* Main page - Depends on certain review Checks - Latest Reviews, Highest Reviewed Games, Lowest Reviewed Games
-* Check for code reduction + english translation
+* Refactor and Reduce Code + English Commentary
-* Prettier landing page
+* Landing Page + Prettier stats + DB stats

-* check for automatic moderation??
+* Automatic Moderation
 * imgGen = https://dynamic-image.vercel.app/#eyJ0aGVtZSI6InJhbmRvbSJ9
 * ZAP AND https://cors-test.codehappy.dev/
 * Check HTML and CSS validation